wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 <tr><td> <a href="#Modules">Extensible Modules</a> </td><td> No </td><td> <a href="#Modules">Yes</a> </td></tr>
 </table>

+Terraform and Ansible can work in unison and complement each other.
+Terraform can bootstrap the underlying cloud infrastructure and then Ansible provisions the user space.
+To test a service on a dedicated server, skip using Terraform and run the Ansible playbook on that machine.
+Derek Morgan has a <a target="_blank" href="https://github.com/linuxacademy/terransible">"Deploy to AWS with Ansible and Terraform" video class</a> at LinuxAcademy which shows how to do just that, with <a target="_blank" href="https://github.com/linuxacademy/terransible">code</a> and <a target="_blank" href="https://www.lucidchart.com/documents/view/c1ceaa2b-647c-49bd-9dca-bcaffc04be3b">diagram</a>.

+<a name="Immutable"></a>

+"Immutable" means once instantiated, it doesn't change.
+In DevOps, this strategy means individual servers are treated like "cattle" (removed from the herd) and not as "pets" (courageously kept alive as long as possible).

+"When I make a mistake in a complicated setup, I can get going again quickly and easily with less troubleshooting because I can just re-run the script."

+WARNING: Terraform does not support rollbacks in any meaningful way.

 Terraform also provides <strong>parallel execution</strong> control, iterations, and (perhaps most of all) management of resources already created (desired state configuration) over several cloud providers (not just AWS).

 A key differentiator is Terraform's plan command, which provides more than just a "dry-run" before configurations are applied for real.
-Under the covers, Terraform plan generates an executable, and uses it to apply, which guarantees the plan is the same as the apply.
+Under the covers, Terraform plan generates an executable, and uses it to apply, which guarantees that what appeared in plan is the same as with <a href="#TerraformApply">apply</a>.

+### vs. AWS Cloud Formation

+First of all, if you ever want to get AWS certified, you’re going to need to know Cloud Formation.
+For a company, it comes down to vendor support preferred, which is needed considering that the product has been available only a few years.

+Those who create AMI's now also provide CFN templates to customers.

+Some have found Cloud Formation's references and interpolation to be difficult.
+Troposphere and Sceptre makes CFN easier to write with basic loops and logic that CFN lacks.
+But in <a target="_blank" href="https://aws.amazon.com/about-aws/whats-new/2018/09/introducing-aws-cloudformation-macros/">Sep 2018 CloudFormation got <a target="_blank" href="https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-macros.html">macros</a> to do iteration and interpolation (find-and-replace).
+Caveat: it does require some dependencies to be setup.

+CFN also lacks the ability to upload large objects to S3.

-NOTE: AWS Cloud Formation and Terraform can both be used at the same time.
+AWS Cloud Formation and Terraform can both be used at the same time.
+Terraform is often used to handle security groups, IAM resources, VPCs, Subnets, and policy documents in general; while CFN is used for actual infrastructural components, now that cloud formation has released <strong>drift detection</strong>.

+<a target="_blank" href="https://www.reddit.com/r/aws/comments/9y25ei/why_should_i_learn_cloudformation_when_we_have/e9yqgcy/">NOTE</a>: "Combined with cfn-init and family, CloudFormation supports different forms of deployment patterns that is much more awkward to do in Terraform.
+ASGs with different replacement policies, automatic rollbacks based upon Cloudwatch alarms, and so forth are all well documented and work pretty straight forward in CloudFormation due to the state being managed purely internal to AWS.
+Terraform is not really an application level deployment tool and you wind up rolling your own.
+Working out an odd mix of null resources and shell commands to deploy an application while trying to roll back is not straightforward and seems like a lot of reinventing the wheel."

+Moreover, security-concious organization make it difficult to use third party products due to time-consuming infosec clearances needed.

 <a name="Licensing"></a>

-## Licensing
+## Licensing open source for GUI

 Code for Terraform is open-sourced at<br />
 <a target="_blank" href="https://github.com/hashicorp/terraform/">https://github.com/hashicorp/terraform</a>